buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Entities/IfcSurfaceFeature.md

 Indicates the kind of surface feature.

 ### AdheresToElement
-Reference to the _IfcRelAdheresToElement_ relationship that uses this _IfcSurfaceFeature_ to ahere or treat the surface of the _IfcRelAdheresToElement_.RelatingElement.
+Reference to the _IfcRelAdheresToElement_ relationship that uses this _IfcSurfaceFeature_ to adhere or treat the surface of the _IfcRelAdheresToElement_.RelatingElement.

 ## Formal Propositions